sdcnku/micropython/docs/library/omv.image.rst

    ``invert`` inverts the thresholding operation such that instead of matching pixels inside of some known color bounds pixels are matched that are outside of the known color bounds.

+   If the regression's bounding box area is less than ``area_threshold`` then None is returned.

+   If the regression's pixel count is less than ``pixel_threshold`` then None is returned.

    Not supported on compressed images.